martanto/DashVolcano/README.md

 These mapping files have been compiled algorithmically, with manual checks, but these checks are not exhaustive.
 There are more than 480 .csv files of data, the longitude and latitude ranges come with different levels of precision, and the location names may not always contain the volcano name itself.
 It is possible to simply append more GEOROC location names if a mapping file is not complete (and similarly to remove possibly inaccurate data).

+Say you would like to see the GEOROC data for Bayah Dome, which is not in the list of GVP volcanoes, but you have spotted samples for BAYAH DOME in the GEOROC file named SUNDAR_ARC.csv.
+Then you can just manually edit the file SUNDA_ARC.txt (it is important to edit the .txt file corresponding to the .csv file in which you saw the data), and add the line
+Bayah Dome;BAYAH DOME

+Of course no GVP data will be shown for this volcano, since the name "Baya Dome" is not present in the GVP list of volcanoes, but the GEOROC data will be shown.

+If you have added data manually in the folder ManualDataset, you need to have updated mapping files.
+For each new .csv file that you add inside the folder ManualDataset inside GeorocDataset, you need to create a corresponding .txt file inside the folder ManualDataset inside GeorocGVPmapping.

 **The GEOROCaroundGVP file**

+This file contains a list of GVP volcano names, and for each, it contains sample names from GEOROC that are relevant to the GVP volcanoes.
+It is used to display the map.
+If you have edited the Georoc-GVP mapping files, you may want to see an updated map.

 If the file is missing, the app will detect it, and recompute it (however this may take a while depending on the computational power of the computer used).
 This mechanism ensures that if new data is added, the file can be easily updated by simply removing it from its folder, after which the app will compute an updated version.